aneziac/drp2025/Poster/poster.typ

     ],
   )]

-  #v(0.5em)

   Observe that the first condition is satisfied since any two edges in the tree are contained in a common line.
   The second condition follows because we can trivially find a map between any pair of bi-infinite lines.
   Thus, $T_3$ is a building of type $(W, S)$.
 ]

 #let acknowledgements = [
-  We would like to thank our mentor, Benedict Lee, for his guidance and support in our readings.
-  We also want to thank the Directed Reading Program at UCSB for this opportunity.
+  We want to thank our mentor, Benedict Lee, for his guidance and support in our readings and the Directed Reading Program at UCSB for this opportunity.
-  Finally, we would like to thank the contributors to the open source typesetting language Typst for making this poster a joy to create.
+  Finally, we thank the contributors to the Typst typsetting language for making this poster a joy to create.
+  #v(-1em)
 ]

 #let references = [